MarioLange1983/FanticAnalyzer/README.md

     *   **Recording Options:** Granular control over data logging.
 Choose to auto-record on new navigations, following old trips, or during manual live dashboard sessions.
     *   **GPX Trip Logging (Industry Standard):** Record trips in Garmin-compatible GPX format including GPS coordinates, altitude, RPM, and temperature.
     *   **Live CSV Logging:** Automatically record converted vehicle metrics (RPM, Speed, Throttle %, etc.) during live sessions.
+    *   **VIN-Specific Storage:** Every trip is automatically stored in a subfolder dedicated to the vehicle's unique VIN.
     *   **Intelligent Data Management:** Dedicated settings section for bulk exports and cleanups.
-    *   **ZIP Export:** Export all recorded trips or all system logs as a single ZIP archive for easy backup or external analysis.
+    *   **ZIP Export:** Export all recorded trips or all system logs as a single ZIP archive.
+The trip export **maintains the VIN folder structure**, allowing for easy management of multiple motorcycles.
 Temporary ZIP files are automatically cleaned up after sharing.
     *   **Refined Log Cleanup:** Safety-first deletion logic that only targets system logs and temporary archives, protecting your valuable trip data in the `/trips/` folder.
 The deletion button is only enabled when log files are actually present.
     *   **LoopScan ZIP Bundling:** Automatically group and compress all diagnostic logs from a LoopScan session into a single ZIP file.
     *   **Customizable Scan Intervals:** Set precise delays (30s to 5m) for automated diagnostic loops using a modern slider interface.
     *   **Data Export:** Share combined CSV/GPX trip files, ZIP bundles, and vehicle technical reports via the Android share sheet.
 *   **Detailed Trip Analysis:**
     *   **Interactive Route Visualization:** View recorded trips on an integrated MapLibre map with Start/End markers and fluid motorcycle marker replay.
+    *   **Grouped Trip Overview:** The trip list is automatically **grouped by VIN**.
+If a motorcycle has a assigned nickname, it is used as a header for even better organization.
     *   **Telemetry Replay:** Professional play/pause function with a smooth dot-style progress slider, synchronized with the map position.
 Includes **dynamic speed selection** (0.2x to 1.5x) and **Dynamic Camera Follow Mode**.
+    *   **Personalized RiderCard Export:** Share your achievements with a high-quality generated image.
+        *   **Dynamic Theme Support:** The exported image automatically adapts its background (Light/Dark) to match your current app theme.
+        *   **Extended RiderCard:** Optional section to include detailed technical vehicle data (Displacement, Power, Torque, etc.) directly on the card.
+        *   **Customizable Content:** Toggle technical specs on or off via the **Vehicle Info** settings.
     *   **12 Aesthetic Analytics Charts:** High-quality, cubic-smoothed charts for **Speed**, **RPM**, **Temp**, **Throttle**, **Load**, **Gear**, **Voltage**, **Consumption**, **Acceleration**, **Deceleration**, **Altitude**, and **Roll (Lean Angle)**.
     *   **Synchronized Chart Analysis:** Toggle-able **Lock Mode** to synchronize scrolling and zooming across all charts simultaneously.
 Features an **absolute time-of-day x-axis** (HH:mm:ss) and **intelligent auto-zoom** for long trips.
     *   **In-Depth Statistics:** Dedicated page showing **Moving Avg Speed**, **Trip Distance**, **Most Used Gear**, **Max/Avg TPS**, **Max/Avg Load**, **Max/Avg Voltage**, **Max/Avg Consumption**, and **Simplified Altitude Profile** (Max/Min/Avg).